liubaoryol/GSoC/README.md

 - read_data.py is where we create objects of class Person() and use its functions

--
+- functions.py in the folder feature_extraction contains help functions for selection and organization of features. feature_selection.py is the script that contains parafac and greedy unsupervised learning

 - svm.py contains the script for plotting the confusion matrix

-- training_algorithms.py is the script where all the training comes, and uses all the scripts mentioned before.
-It contains the train_cnn, train_lstm, transfer learning and ensemble learning.
+- training_algorithms.py is the main script, the one that you will be using.
+It contains all the training algorithm.
+Specifically, it contains the train_cnn, train_lstm, transfer learning and ensemble learning.